An art collection to rival the best

 Whilst our famous Bosch painting is out on loan at an exhibition in Bosch's hometown in the Netherlands, we will be displaying the exquisite Dyrham Triptych from Dyrham Park in its place.
 From 15 November, come and see this oil painting alongside the other masterpieces on display in the squash court.
-The Bosch will be back on display here in December.
+The Bosch will be back on display here in Spring 2019.

 See the paintings as Lord Bearsted intended

 The paintings cover a considerable range of masterpieces from Bruegel through El Greco and Guardi to Hogarth and Stubbs, as well as a number of English sporting pictures.
 It is a reflection of Walter Samuel's interests that almost all the pictures at Upton are concerned with human beings and their relationship with each other as well as to the world around them.